cloudflare/cloudflare-docs/content/reference-architecture/magic-transit-reference-architecture.md

 ### 3.5 Magic Transit and Magic WAN

-In addition to protecting and routing traffic for external-facing services of an enterprise (i.e. north-south Internet-routable traffic) with the Cloudflare Magic Transit service, customers can protect east-west “intra-enterprise” internal traffic (e.g. RFC1918 private addresses), interconnecting all the sites of an enterprise, using [Cloudflare Magic WAN](/magic-wan/).
+In addition to protecting and routing traffic for external-facing services of an enterprise (i.e. north-south Internet-routable traffic) with the Cloudflare Magic Transit service, customers can protect east-west “intra-enterprise” internal traffic (e.g. RFC 1918 private addresses), interconnecting all the sites of an enterprise, using [Cloudflare Magic WAN](/magic-wan/).

 Magic WAN replaces legacy WAN architectures with the Cloudflare network, providing global connectivity, cloud-based security, performance, and control through one simple user interface.